T-Pro/CircularRevealKit/README.md

 ![Swift 3](https://img.shields.io/badge/Swift-3-orange.svg?style=flat)

 This library was created to allow developers to implement the material design's reveal effect.
+You can simply use this component to reveal and unvereal a ViewController/View, this component is very small (approx. 40kb), written purely in Swift 3.

 ## Sample
 ![GIF sample](https://media.giphy.com/media/3cwSEnIK1GJEs/giphy.gif)